doktor500/headless-ecommerce/README.md

 ### Other services that might be required

+- Depending on the complexity an Order Management Service might have to be extracted out from the checkout service
-- A search service might be needed to offer extended search capabilities of products
+- A search service might be needed to offer advanced product search capabilities
 - An invoice service might be needed to generate invoices for customers, calculate how to split the margin between brands, publishers, etc.
 - A Customer Relationship Management Service might be needed in order to enable marketing communications with customers